nirfriedman/cfChIP-seq/README.md

 Win2Gene.rds		    - R file with mapping of genes to specific windows

-You can download the neccessary files for the modifications used in the paper from https://cs.huji.ac.il/~gf861913/cfChIP-seq/SetupFiles/.
-They are too large to load to github.

 The second directory structure is used for results.
 The base of the structure is called <ROOT> and can be given in the command line.

 The structure is then a directory tree with the names as follows: